French lavenders are appreciated around the world for their long flowering season and fine fragrance.

-- Planting the lavender in well draining soil mix with which is composed with at least one third sand or gravel.
+- Planting the lavender in a well-draining soil mix which is composed of at least one-third sand or gravel.
 This allows water to drain quickly so the roots are in cold wet soil.

 - Do not water in the winter if kept outdoors as this will keep the soil moist and increase chances of fungal disease.
 The plant will attain enough water from the environment over winter with additional water.

 - Clear away leaves or other organic material from around the lavender that may hold moisture.